bitovi/academy/src/angular/14a-directive/14a-directive.md

 - What ElementRef are in Angular
 - What HostListener are in Angular
 - How to create a Directive
-- How to apply a Directive to an HTML Element

 ## What are Directives in angular